-A minor source for grievance requests is "Social Services" (4.8%).
-Social Services includes Adult Protective Services (APS), Developmental Disability, social workers, and/or other medical personnel.
-Most commonly concerns are referred first to APS, which has its own intake and investigation process.
+In 2015 23% grievances were submitted by social services personnel or agencies.
+This group includes Adult Protective Services (APS), Developmental Disability, social workers, and medical personnel.
+The Board refers matters raising the possibility of abuse, neglect or exploitation to APS, which has its own intake and investigation process.
 Although both APS and the Board are concerned about the protection of vulnerable individuals, their purposes and remedies are different.